retroenv/nesgo/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/retroenv/nesgo)](https://goreportcard.com/report/github.com/retroenv/nesgo)
 [![codecov](https://codecov.io/gh/retroenv/nesgo/branch/main/graph/badge.svg?token=NS5UY28V3A)](https://codecov.io/gh/retroenv/nesgo)

-nesgo allows you to write programs for the Nintendo Entertainment System (NES).
+nesgo allows you to write programs for the Nintendo Entertainment System (NES) in Golang.

-Benefits of writing NES programs in Golang:
+The benefits over other tooling options:

 - Code autocompletion in any IDE that supports Golang
 - You can debug code directly from an IDE, it will be executed in the